Energy-Saving Myths That Don’t Actually Lower Your Bills

 …the payback can be so slow that you don’t come out ahead for a long time.

-6. Turning Off Lights Obsessively While Ignoring Big Appliances
+6. Turning Off Lights Obsessively (While Ignoring Big Appliances)

 Flipping off lights matters less than people think—especially compared to appliances that run for hours.
+Sure, it’s a great habit to turn off the lights as you leave a room, but don’t give it a second thought if someone in your household sometimes forgets.

 - Old refrigerators or freezers